richpl/PyBasic/README.md

 ```
 > LOAD regression
 ```
-Will load REGRESSION.bas from the current working directory.
+Will load regression.bas from the current working directory.

 Individual program statements may be deleted by entering their line number only: